cdrn/cdrn.github.io/content/blog/slurpingcontractdatapt1/slurpingcontractdatapt1.md

 First of all, if you're not really familiar with what a smart contract is on Ethereum (and in general), there are plenty of resources out there to get up to speed.
 I won't be covering that in this post, but you can look [here](https://ethereum.org/en/smart-contracts/#:~:text=Smart%20contracts%20are%20the%20fundamental,if%20this%20then%20that%20structure) for a choose your own difficulty explanation.
 What I want to talk about specifically is what we mean by _contract data_ and talk a little bit about how the EVM handles memory, but more specifically _storage_

 ### Great, so what is contract storage?
 All of the data in Ethereum is held in a global state tree, in the form of a *Patricia Merkle Tree*.
-We'll talk a little bit more about this later, but for an ethereum smart contract developer it essenitally functions as a key value store.
+We'll talk a little bit more about this later, but for an ethereum smart contract developer it essentially functions as a key value store.

 From the perspective of said developer, `storage` is just a data store that can be used to persist state between block/contract calls.
 Storage is often used judiciously as it becomes very expensive very quickly.
 In fact, evm.codes indicates that calls to `SSTORE` and `SLOAD` are justifiably [30 times more expensive](https://www.evm.codes/#54?fork=shanghai) than their in memory counterparts.
 Thus, as of the time of writing, storage is reserved for memory that absolutely must be persisted in ethereum state.